Ademking/ademking.github.io/_posts/2023-02-03-angular-tips.md

 image: /assets/images/angular.png
 ---

-Angular is a widely used JavaScript framework for building complex and feature-rich single-page applications.
+Angular is a widely used TypeScript-based framework for building complex and feature-rich single-page applications.

 In this article, we'll take a look at some of the best practices for optimizing performance in Angular applications.